aclark4life/blog/2016/11/23/project-makefile/index.rst

     :align: center
     :class: blog-image

-From that moment it was on: an excuse to finish and talk about the ``Makefile`` I'd been dragging around formerly since January and informerly for much longer.
+From that moment on I had an excuse to finish and talk about the ``Makefile`` I'd been dragging around formally since January and informally for much longer.

 Finishing the Makefile
 ----------------------